2023–24 Kennesaw State Owls women's basketball team

 The 2023–24 Kennesaw State Owls women's basketball team represented Kennesaw State University during the 2023–24 NCAA Division I women's basketball season.
 The Owls, led by third-year head coach Octavia Blue, played their home games at the KSU Convocation Center in Kennesaw, Georgia as members of the Atlantic Sun (ASUN) Conference.
-This was the Owls' last season as members of the ASUN Conference, as they will be moving to Conference USA, effective July 1, 2024.
+This was the Owls' last season as members of the ASUN Conference, as they moved to Conference USA, effective July 1, 2024.

 Previous season

 The Owls finished the 2022–23 season 15–16, 10–8 in ASUN play, to finish in a tie for sixth place.
 As the #7 seed in the ASUN tournament, they defeated #8 seed Jacksonville State in the first round, before falling to #2 seed Liberty in the quarterfinals.